 As interest in the therapeutic uses of psilocybin continues to grow, scientists are making discoveries about how this compound works in the body.
 Through various experimental work, scientists have come gather sufficient evidence to theorize that the serotonin receptor in the brain called 5-HT2A is where psilocin (the active metabolite of psilocybin) binds to cause the psychedelic experience.1-6 But until now, no one has confirmed this hypothesis

 In January 2019, researchers at Copenhagen University Hospital and Imperial College London published new findings that show the binding of psilocin to 5-HT2A causes the psychedelic experience from ingesting pure psilocin7 (psychedelic mushrooms or magic mushrooms contain more compounds than psilocybin).
-The unique and important thing about this study is the scientists monitored two physiological aspects of the test subjects while they were under the influence of psilocybin—the levels of psilocin in their blood plasma and the amount of psilocin bound to the 5-HT2A receptors in their brains.
+The team was led by Dr. Martin Madsen of the Neurobiology Research Unit at Copenhagen University Hospital.
+The unique and important aspect of this study is the scientists monitored two physiological aspects of the test subjects while they were under the influence of psilocybin—the levels of psilocin in their blood plasma and the amount of psilocin bound to the 5-HT2A receptors in their brains.

 The study used eight healthy volunteers who received baseline blood testing and PET (positron emission tomography) scans.
 They also completed a questionnaire to evaluate their subjective experiences before, during, after taking psilocybin.
 While they were still in the PET scanner, the volunteers received a single oral dose of 3 – 30 mg of pure psilocybin.
 The researchers monitored the receptor occupancy in the brains of the volunteers throughout the study.
 Blood draws were also done to check their amount of psilocin in their blood.